bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 understand the source of the problem.

 The CSS compiler reads the elements from right to left.
-As an example, for a selector such as div .alpha \> p, the element read first will be p before moving 'outside'.
+As an example, for a selector such as div .alpha &gt; p, the element read first will be p before moving 'outside'.
 When you change the position of the p from inside the .alpha class to some other position inside your code, it is easier to debug the source of the problem.
 This should be done on a